CMWolfe922/practice-projects/django-custom-user/README.md

 1.2.1) `dcu-main2` --> This is the slave branch for the `django-custom-user002` that will be used to create more slave branches under.
 This will be where I start building out the rest of the user app.

-    1.2.2) `user-v2.1.1` --> this will be the slave branch that has the first changes to the second version of the user app.
+    1.2.2) `user-v2.1` --> this will be the slave branch that has the first changes to the second version of the user app.
+This will be updating the `admin.py` file.

 ## PROCESS OF BUILDING THE NEW USER MODEL:
 ---